saibaba/ruby-style-guide/README.md

   puts 'foo', 'bar' # this applies to puts in particular
   ```
+  * Also, ';' makes it tedious if you decide to refactor
 * Prefer a single-line format for class definitions with no body.

   ```Ruby